Harry-Thompson/Obsidian/README.md

 # Obsidian
-An object orientated operating system
+An Object Orientated Operating System

 Written in C & Assembly